smapiot/piral/docs/tutorials/08-the-piral-cli.md

 pilet new my-app --target my-pilet
 ```

-you can use the NPM initializer `create-pilet`:
+you can use the npm initializer `create-pilet`:

 ```sh
 npm init pilet
 ```

-While the Piral CLI commands use command line arguments to determine the behavior, the NPM initializers provide an interactive version at the command prompt to fill out the parameters.
+While the Piral CLI commands use command line arguments to determine the behavior, the npm initializers provide an interactive version at the command prompt to fill out the parameters.

 ### Local First

-When you are inside of an NPM project folder structure and run a Piral CLI the local Piral CLI instance (if available) is taken.
+When you are inside of an npm project folder structure and run a Piral CLI the local Piral CLI instance (if available) is taken.
 Right now there is no way to override this.

 As far as Piral CLI plugins go, their integration is *always* a combination of the local ones found (preferred) plus the global ones available.
 There is no option to deactivate global plugins.